FFmpeg/FFV1/ffv1.md

 ### NumBytes

 `NumBytes` is a non-negative integer that expresses the size in 8-bit octets of a particular FFV1 `Configuration Record` or `Frame`.
-FFV1 relies on its Container to store the `NumBytes` values; see (#mapping-ffv1-into-containers).
+FFV1 relies on its container to store the `NumBytes` values; see (#mapping-ffv1-into-containers).

 ### Bitstream Functions